mj-ano/home/_posts/2017-04-12-your_home_ad_blocker.markdown

 It's a simple idea to serve a blank page for ad links it discovered and it's gonna make browsing Ads-free atleast in home :P .

 ![FREEDOM](https://media.giphy.com/media/6901DbEbbm4o0/giphy.gif)

+What next gonna set up a dashboard with metrics, So that we can see how our home network is doing from anywhere.

+Stay Tuned..!!